jorgenschaefer/elpy/docs/ide.rst

    Switch to buffer with a Python interpreter running, starting one if necessary.

+.. option:: elpy-dedicated-shells

-   Do note that Elpy only starts a single interactive Python process.
+   By default, Elpy only starts a single interactive Python process.
 This process will inherit the current virtual env.
 If you want to start a Python interpreter with a different virtual env, you can either kill the existing one, or rename the buffer.

-.. command:: elpy-shell-send-region-or-buffer
-   :kbd: C-c C-c

-   Whenever you are in an Elpy buffer, :kbd:`C-c C-c` will send Python code to the subprocess.
-If there is an active region, that region will be sent; if not, the whole buffer is sent.

-   This command will also escape any uses of the ``if __name__ == '__main__'`` idiom, to prevent accidental execution of a script.
-If you want this to be evaluated, pass a prefix argument with :kbd:`C-u`.

-.. command:: elpy-shell-send-current-statement
-   :kbd: C-RET

-   Send current statement to Python shell.

-   This command sends statements to shell without indentation.
-If you send nested statements, shell will throw ``IndentationError``.
-To send nested statements, it is recommended to select region and run ``elpy-shell-send-region-or-buffer``

-.. command:: python-shell-send-defun
-   :kbd: C-M-x

-   Similar to :kbd:`C-c C-c`, this will send the code of the current top level class or function to the interactive Python process.
+Moreover, if ``elpy-dedicated-shells`` is set to ``t``, Elpy creates a dedicated shell for each buffer.

 .. command:: elpy-shell-kill
    :kbd: C-c C-k

    Kill the current python shell.
 If ``elpy-dedicated-shells`` is non-nil, kill the current buffer dedicated shell.

 .. command:: elpy-shell-kill-all
    :kbd: C-c C-K